All-EuroLeague Team: Voting criteria

 Team success, and not individual stats, is the paramount criteria in the selection process.
 Each season's All-EuroLeague Team consists of ten players total, with five players chosen for both the First and Second Team.

 In the selection process, through the 2010–11 EuroLeague season, each voter had to choose 2 point guards, 4 shooting guards and/or small forwards, and 4 power forwards and/or centers.
 The players were listed by the positions that the EuroLeague deemed to place them at for the voting process, even though in some cases, this may not have properly reflected what position the player usually played at, nor reflect if some players often played at multiple positions.

 Since the 2011–12 EuroLeague season, voting is no longer limited by position, as 5 players are picked by both the fan and media voters, regardless of their positions.
 This change was made to give voters the opportunity to choose any players they want for the team, rather than limiting them to choices based on positions.
 Online fan voting accounts for 25% of the vote total, while media voting for the remaining 75%.

 The online fan vote for the All-EuroLeague Team is collected through online voting at the EuroLeague's official website, which allows for one vote every 24 hours from each individual IP address.
 The player that receives the most online fan votes for the All-EuroLeague Team, also receives the full 25% of the fan's vote for the EuroLeague MVP choice.

+Since the 2024-25 EuroLeague season, the votes from the head coaches and team captains each amount to 35% of the total, while media votes count for 20% and the fans’ total is 10%.
+Also a new award has been introduced: the EuroLeague Play-in Showdown and Playoffs MVP.
+The winner is named by Euroleague Basketball based on his and his team's performance during the play-in and playoffs.